hermanschaaf/sqwiggle/README.md

 - [x] Organizations
 - [x] Streams
 - [x] Users

+ALL DONE!!
+But still need to add some examples to the readme.

 See the [sqwiggle_test.go](swiggle_test.go) file for examples usage (until I find time to update the Readme with examples).